 - Fintech lenders are using other means of assessing a borrower’s creditworthiness including machine learning.

-- AI and data analytics are being used to assess creditworthiness and speed up the application process, sometimes less than a couple of minutes.
+- AI and data analytics are being used to assess creditworthiness and speed up the application process, sometimes in less than a couple of minutes.

 - 88% of consumers in the US are now using fintech.

 You might be interested to check those related posts as well:

 - 122 Essential Small Business Stats 2023 [Facts and Trends]

 - 7 Sales Forecasting Methods To Assist You In Planning For Future Growth

 - The Truth About User Onboarding – Why It’s Important and What To Do About It